PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 ### The Metaverse Lands
 A Virtual Land registry system is under development to serve a community building platform facilitating social interaction, commerce, and entertainment.

+The cyber-urban metaverse offer a better vision for how societies should unlock the potential of cities using technology.
+The meta-citizen avatar as a powerful participatory entity.
+We we aim to catalyze a conversation with architects, coders, citizens and policymakers about cyber-urban cities, that create greater economic prosperity, participatory, and accountable governance build on open source technologies